- By Blog in

 Entertainment & Travel

-As we mentioned above, the main chunk of spending in this category in 2014 was our three big trips out of the country, as well as a couple overnight trips within Costa Rica.
-But other than those expenses, this category includes things like book and magazine purchases, a subscription to Netflix, and an online subscription to the Baltimore Sun (our hometown newspaper) for Paul.
-I read a lot and, since purchasing my Kindle Fire a couple of years ago, I’ve found that I can keep my costs down by taking advantage of all the free books available.
+Other than those expenses, this category includes things like book and magazine purchases, a subscription to Netflix, and an online subscription to the Baltimore Sun (our hometown newspaper) for Paul.
+I read a lot on my iPad and I’ve found that I can keep my costs down by taking advantage of all the free books available on Amazon.
+It also includes the cost of admission for parks we go to, including Playa Dona Ana for our “beach days,” museums, and cultural events, though most we take advantage of are free.

 - Meals Out – We still eat lunches at “Paul’s Famous $1 Restaurant” and usually have dinner at home, except for special occasions when we eat at nice restaurants, and when we travel.